By industry standards, I'm failing miserably

 And since humans have been sharing stories for millennia, I think we're onto something.
 As long as you mean what you say and say what you mean (people can smell fake a mile away).

 So what will you be brave enough to share with your community this week?

 Me?
 Well, this season is really hard.
 Some days I'm not even sure which way is up as I juggle a thousand things.
-But clarity if bulldozing through - so much so that I'm launching a course, Nonprofit Video Lab in September 2020.
+But clarity if bulldozing through - so much so that I've launched a course, Nonprofit Video Lab.